 Note: With IM-2019-018, the BLM established policy that compensatory mitigation could not be required as a condition for project approvals.
 However, with the issuance of IM 2021-038 on July 14, 2021, the BLM rescinded the previous IM-2019-018.
 The BLM expects to establish policies which are aligned with EO 13990, SO 3398, and the priorities of the Department.
 During this interim period offices should consider and implement compensatory mitigation on a case-by-case basis, in consultation with state office and national office program specialists and the Office of the Solicitor as needed.

-The project information on the Afton Solar Regional Mitigation Strategy provided below maybe useful for consideration during future project permitting activities and/or mitigation activities.
+The project information on the Utah Solar Regional Mitigation Strategy provided below may be useful for consideration during future project permitting activities and/or mitigation activities.

 The BLM established three solar energy zones (SEZ) in Utah.
 These SEZs (Escalante Valley, Milford Flats South, and Wah Wah Valley) constitute more than 18,000 acres identified as sites for solar energy development.
 Along with the identification of SEZs, the BLM committed to preparing SEZ regional mitigation strategies (SRMSs) to identify potential impacts of solar development in SEZs and identify appropriate mitigation measures and processes to address these impacts.
 The BLM began work to develop an SRMS for the Utah SEZs in 2016, and hosted public workshops in April and December of 2016.